 Let us take a look at physical stress.
 Imagine you have been sent to a hospital, having injured your back through putting it under stress.
 What advice would the doctor give?
 They would tell you to stop putting your back under stress and you would then be given treatment in order for you to heal.

 Mental stress should be no different, it needs more than a two hour ‘resilience’ class to recover from what can be potentialy be a completely overwhelming experience.

-Some people challenge the enforced pressure and stress of the workplace by becoming more politically organised, this can be an important ingredient for positive change.
+Some people challenge the enforced pressure and stress of the workplace by becoming more politically organised.
+This can be an important action for positive change.
 However, it is equally important for all of us to examine the role internal transformation can play in reshaping the environment we inhabit.
-Unfortunately, this is an area that is often ignored or seen as of secondary importance.
+Unfortunately, this is an area often unrecognised or seen as of secondary importance.

 This is sometimes referred to as the old story of self.
-When we obtain some of the tools that enable us to make a clearing from this old story, we can begin to appreciate our commonalities, then, we can speak to others in ways that resonate.
+When we obtain some of the tools that enable us to make a clearing from this old story, we can begin to appreciate our commonalities, and we can speak to others in ways that resonate.
 Then what happens?
 People listen.
 People listen because their defensive mechanisms are no longer on high alert.

-In this space, we uncover possibilities, possibilities to create change in ways that we may never have imagined.
+In this space, we uncover possibilities; possibilities to create change in ways that we may never have imagined.

-We may use art therapy combined with creative thinking techniques or mindfulness practice and philosophy together with performance or music workshops.
+We may use art therapy combined with creative thinking techniques or mindfulness practice and philosophy, together with performance or music workshops.

 Of prime importance to us is that we engage with others in ways that are safe and do not make people feel uncomfortable.
-This means, for example, we are able to deliver drama workshops to people who freeze in horror at the thought of taking part in a drama workshop or engage in mindfulness therapy with people who have difficulty being still for even a few moments.
+This means, for example, we are able to deliver drama workshops to people who freeze in horror at the thought of taking part in a group activity or engage in mindfulness therapy with people who have difficulty being still for even a few moments.

-Although the professionals who work in conjunction with Freeclarity hold a wide variety of beliefs, we all share a common understanding, that in order to create lasting positive external change, internal change is also necessary.
+Although the professionals who work in conjunction with Freeclarity hold a wide variety of beliefs, we all share a common understanding: that in order to create lasting positive external change, internal change is also necessary.